 - Take the Theoretical Approaches to Classical Art and Archaeology course offered by Classics every two years.

-- Demonstrate proficiency in two ancient languages (Greek and Latin) and two modern ones (French or Italian, and German.)
+- Demonstrate proficiency in two ancient languages (ancient Greek and Latin) and two modern ones (German and French, Italian, or modern Greek.)

 - Pass an ancient history examination at the end of their first year.

 - Complete successfully two sets of archaeological examinations: the Qualifying Exams (normally taken at the end of the second year) and the Preliminary Exams (normally taken before the end of the third year.)

 - Conceive of an original and viable doctoral dissertation topic, choose a dissertation chair, and form a dissertation committee.